 Start by calling, writing, or faxing our plan to make your request for us to authorize or provide coverage for the medical care you want.
 You can also access the coverage decision process through our website.
-We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form or on which available our plan's form, are on our website (paramounthealthcare.com/medicareplans).
+We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form or on our plan's form. which are available on our website (paramounthealthcare.com/medicareplans).
 Chapter 2 has contact information.
-Requests for a coverage determination may be submitted electronically, by you, your prescriber. appointed representative bγ visiting website or an our paramounthealthcare.com/medicareplans.
-You will need enrollee information. requestor information, the prescription drug being requested for coverage, and the prescriber's contact information.
+Requests for a coverage determination may be submitted electronically, by you, your representative prescriber. or an appointed by visiting our website paramounthealthcare.com/medicareplans.
+You will need enrollee information, requestor information, the prescription drug being requested for coverage, and the prescriber's contact information.
 To assist us in processing your request, please be sure to include your name, contact information, and information identifying which denied claim is being appealed.